KraXen72/CbzMerge/README.md

 - This script will probably work on Linux, Mac, and Windows, but it has only been tested on Windows.
 - The `-f`/`--folders` flag was tested on PocketBook Touch Lux 4, it does create chapters internally in it's reader.

-## Credits
-- Based on [ComicMerge](https://github.com/khutchins/ComicMerge) by khutchins, thanks to him for the original code
-  - as per the ComicMerge's licence, ComicMerge or it's creator (khutchins) does not endorse or is associated with this version of the project

 ## License
 This project is licensed under the BSD license.
 For more information, check out LICENSE.md.